albincr/swift-off/README.md

 open Kitty\ Clothes.xcworkspace
 ```

 This will install the required libraries, create your xcworkspace and then open it in Xcode.

-You can always open the xcworkspace file directly from Xcode.
+You can also open the .xcworkspace file directly from Xcode.

 Make sure you are opening the .xcworkspace and not your .xcproject or else you're gonna have a bad time.

+####

 #### Launch Kitty Clothes
 You're done!
 Now press the Play button in Xcode to build and run your project using one of the Simulators.